ashtonmv/shiny_atoms/README.md

 ## Finally, run `povray` on the new shiny .pov file
 `povray +H800 +W800 +Iovito_file_shiny.pov +Oovito_file_shiny.png +UA`

-+H & +W: image height and width in px
++H & +W: image height and width in px.
+I usually go well into the 1000's for a final publication image, but ~800 is fast for testing.
 +I & +O: povray filename and image filename, respectively +UA: allow for transparency (alpha), I like it for creating clear .png files